-Substances must not be applied to an ecosystem faster than the rate at which they are used.
+Substances must not be applied to an ecosystem faster than the rate at which they are used (citations) or what happens?.
 Sludge can be used in agriculture as a form of fertilizer (Bagreev, Bandosz, and Locke 2001).
-Though, if the rate of application of sludge is higher than its utilization by the landscape, a large amount of sludge can seep through to lakes, streams, and groundwater near the agricultural system.
+Though, if the rate of application of sludge is higher than its utilization by the landscape, a large amount of sludge can seep through to lakes, streams, and groundwater near the agricultural system (citations).
+Then end with novelty next steps what it means.

+The logical structure I think needs to be -

+what is principle with citations.
+How does it link to one of the three categories and why right?
+With citations…

+Application - how to apply it - two sentences sometime - you apply like this - here is an example

+Then end with novelty critical thinking meaning of fitting this principle into this category is….???

 Design for pulsing systems whenever possible.

-Ecosystems that have regular pulsing patterns often have greater productivity, biological activity, and chemical cycling.
-Pulsing contributes towards the homerhetic properties of nature.
+Ecosystems that have regular pulsing patterns often have greater productivity, biological activity, and chemical cycling (citations).
+Pulsing contributes towards the homerhetic?? properties of nature??
+Ecosystems?.
 In the Gulf of Mexico, the need to improve hypoxic water quality has led to the invention of an ecologically-engineered system that pulses wastewater over a sloping surface attached to filamentous algae (Algal Turf Scrubbing or ATS) (Adey, Kangas, and Mulbry 2011).
 The algae use photosynthesis to remove nutrients such as phosphorous, nitrogen, and carbon dioxide from water, in turn injecting oxygen into the water.
+And… this means that systems using pulsing are a viable and novel ….

 Ecosystems are self-designing systems.

-Unlike traditional engineering that does not like anything left up to nature, ecological engineering takes advantage of the self-design properties of nature.
-Self-design in a system means that the system is able to “…implement sophisticated regulations before violent fluctuations or even chaotic events occur” (Mitsch and Jørgensen 2004).
-For instance, wetlands designed to remove excess nutrients from streams and lakes have a self-design ability to regulate eutrophication levels accordingly
+Unlike traditional engineering that does not like anything left up to nature revise, ecological engineering takes advantage of the self-design properties of nature Citations.
+Self-design in a system means that the system is able to “…implement sophisticated regulations before violent fluctuations or even chaotic events occur” (Mitsch and Jørgensen 2004) - you defined in early section - I think you need show how the principle fits into the category right?.
+For instance, wetlands designed to remove excess nutrients from streams and lakes have a self-design ability to regulate eutrophication levels accordingly Citations… … and explain

+OK I am stopping here - you get it.
+I am being annoying.
+Sorry

+Also do you need to do all 19?
+Why not pick top ten?
+Why 19?

 Processes of ecosystems have characteristic time and space scales that should be accounted for in environmental management.